ask-MoidAhmed/SQLDataCleaning/README.md

 **Created by Moid Ahmed**
 Student at Southern New Hampshire University (SNHU)
-Loves working with structured data and building meaningful insights through clean, logical transformations.
+Enjoys working with structured data, bringing order to messy datasets, and developing practical SQL solutions for real-world analysis.

 ---